fonnesbeck/git_tutorial/PITCHME.md

 $ git diff
 ```

+Note:
-^ There is no output:
+ There is no output:
 as far as Git can tell,
 there's no difference between what it's been asked to save permanently
 and what's currently in the directory.